Constance Marie

-Constance Marie Lopez (born September 9, 1965) is an American actress.
-She is best known for her roles as Angie Lopez in George Lopez (2002–2007), and Marcela Quintanilla (mother of Selena) in the film Selena (1997).
+Constance Marie is an American actress.
+She is best known for her roles as Angelina "Angie" Lopez in George Lopez (2002–2007), and Marcela Quintanilla (mother of Selena) in the film Selena (1997).
 She portrayed Regina Vasquez in the ABC Family/Freeform drama series Switched at Birth (2011–2017).
-She is currently portraying Camila Diaz in the Amazon Prime Video drama series Undone (2019).
+She also portrayed Camila Diaz in the Amazon Prime Video drama series Undone (2019–2022).

 Early life

-Constance Marie was born and raised in East Los Angeles.
-At age 19, Marie appeared as a dancer in the musical Cosmopolis by composer Ryuichi Sakamoto in Japan.
-When she returned to Los Angeles, she was spotted at a club by a dance choreographer for David Bowie and she was hired for the Glass Spider Tour in 1987.
+Marie was spotted at a club by Toni Basil, the dance choreographer for David Bowie, and she was hired for the Glass Spider Tour in 1987.
+She appeared on the 1988 concert video Glass Spider, which captured performances from that tour.

 Career

 Marie began her acting career when she was in her teenage years.
 She landed a spot in the 1988 film Salsa.
 Other television and film credits include Early Edition, Dirty Dancing, Selena, Spin City, and Ally McBeal.
 Marie was chosen for the role of Angie Lopez in the ABC comedy series George Lopez.
 In 2001, Marie starred in the comedy-drama film Tortilla Soup alongside Héctor Elizondo, Jacqueline Obradors, and Elizabeth Peña.
 She also appeared in the PBS drama series American Family.

 In October 2007, she launched her own clothing line, "The Constance Marie Collection".
 In the same year, she appeared in an ad for PETA, encouraging people to spay and neuter their pets.